davideranieri/davideranieri.github.io/C++ Notes/APC_Les10.md

 The derived type is just the base type plus:

-- added *specializations*: change implementation (private part) without changing the base class interface (public)
+- added *specialisations*: change implementation (private part) without changing the base class interface (public)
-- added *generalizations/extensions*: new operations and/or data
+- added *generalisations/extensions*: new operations and/or data

 ## What a derived class **inherits**: